aeternity/protocol/channels/ON-CHAIN.md

 After this transaction has been included in a block, the channel MUST be considered closed and allow no further modifications.

-The transaction MUST be signed using private key corresponding to the public key `from_id`.
+The transaction MUST be authenticated using method corresponding to the public key `from_id`.

 The amounts must correspond to the ones on-chain, provided by the last `channel_close_solo` or `channel_slash`.
 The sum of those final amounts form